VrajVyas11/PDF-Manipulator/README.md

 - 🖊️ **Edit PDFs**: Modify content, pages, or annotations seamlessly.
 Fully responsive for all devices.
 - 📂 **Merge PDFs**: Combine multiple files into a single document effortlessly.
 Fully responsive for all devices.
+- ✂️ **Split PDFs**: Divide a single PDF into multiple smaller files for better organization.
+Fully responsive for all devices.
 - 🖼️ **Image to PDF**: Convert images (JPG, PNG, etc.) into high-quality PDFs.
 Fully responsive for all devices.
 - 📉 **Compress PDFs**: Reduce file size without compromising quality.
 Fully responsive for all devices.
 - ➕ **Add Pages**: Insert extra pages into existing PDFs easily.
 Fully responsive for all devices.